 The COVID-19 lockdown has forced many of us to become more familiar with accessing education and training online and we have seen a surge in educational content being presented in a virtual format, such as a webinar.

-We’ve consulted experienced webinar presenters, and they tell us that it’s completely normal to be anxious, nervous, and worried about presenting in this way.
+We’ve consulted experienced webinar presenters, and they tell us that it’s completely normal to be anxious about presenting in this way.
 But like anything, the more you do it, the more confident you will become.
 Here are some top tips for making your webinar enjoyable and effective for both speakers and participants alike.

 What’s your style?

 Firstly, consider what type of webinar you would like to deliver.
 There are four main types:

 Delivering a lecture is challenging via webinar.
 For many people, giving a lecture is a performance, and performing to a computer in your spare room is not the same as getting that instant feedback from your audience.
 It’s also much harder for an audience to engage and focus when they can’t see the full performance.
 It is recommended to use webinars for interactive rather than passive learning and incorporate some form of audience participation to maintain engagement.

 An effective style of webinar is to have a couple of expert speakers and a facilitator or chairperson who poses questions to those speakers.
 This makes the webinar more of a conversation between the speakers and is interesting to the audience.
 Perhaps participants can be invited to pose questions as well, either beforehand or during the webinar itself.
 You could even provide something to the participants before the webinar, so that they come prepared with questions about the topic and the webinar serves to clarify and consolidate learning.

 A webinar can be made interactive using the tools which are available within the platform.
 These can include polls, a Q&A function or breakout rooms.
 This style of webinar allows the speakers to invite participants to share their experiences, debate topics and ask questions.